Lech Poznań: Rap music

 Many Polish rappers who hail from Poznań have been strongly linked to the Lech supporter scene and the club prominently features in their music.
 Peja was an ardent supporter since he was 15 years old, and was active in the hooligan scene in the 90s.
 Evtis, Ascetoholix, Bzyk and DJ Decks are all prominent supporters.
-The fans have produced recorded and released two rap CD's called Definicja Kibol and Definicja Kibol 2 as compilation of various artists.
+The fans have produced, recorded and released two rap CD's called Definicja Kibol and Definicja Kibol 2 as compilation of various artists.

 Other departments

 Lech Poznań II

-The club operates a reserve team which currently plays in II liga, the third tier of the league pyramid.
+The club operates a reserve team.

 They gained promotion in the 2003–04 season to the third tier after winning the league and beating Jarota Jarocin 2–0 twice, 4–0 on aggregate.
-In that same season they reached the First Round of the Polish Cup but were knocked out by Górnik Konin 3–1.
-In the 2006–07 season the reserve teams were scrapped in favour of a central youth league, but in the 2013–14 season they were reinstated, meaning that between 2007 and 2013 the team ceased to exist.
+In that same season, they reached the 1st round of the Polish Cup but were knocked out by Górnik Konin following a 3–1 loss.
+After the 2006–07 season, the reserve teams were scrapped in favour of a central youth league, meaning that between 2007 and 2013 the team ceased to exist.
 They were reinstated to their previous league position for the 2013–14 season.

 Lech Poznań UAM

 Lech's women section was opened on 26 August 2021.
 It was formed through a partnership with Adam Mickiewicz University in Poznań.
-It currently competes in the fourth women's league, and is coached by Alicja Zając.
+It currently competes in the top division after three promotions in four years, and is coached by Alicja Zając.